forrest79/presenter-tester/readme.md

 composer require --dev forrest79/presenter-tester
 ```

-It requires PHP version 7.4.
+It requires PHP version 8.1.

 ## Integration & configuration

-If you are using power of Nette DI Container in your tests, you can use Presenter Tester in your current testing environment.
+If you are using the power of Nette DI Container in your tests, you can use Presenter Tester in your current testing environment.
 All you need is to register PresenterTester service in `.neon` configuration for tests.

 ```yaml
 services:
 	- Forrest79\PresenterTester\PresenterTester(baseUrl: "http://my-app.test")
 ```

-You can also specify list of [listeners](#listeners):
+You can also specify a list of [listeners](#listeners):

 ```yaml
 parameters: